venmo/venmo.github.io/_posts/2015-01-08-thank-you-open-source-community.md

 * [1PasswordExtension](https://github.com/AgileBits/onepassword-app-extension) adds 1Password support to our login.
 (Psssst...
 Look out for it in our next release. ;))
 * [AFNetworking](https://github.com/AFNetworking/AFNetworking) is great for all things networking, but we especially like `UIImageView+AFNetworking` for async image loading.
 * [Alcatraz](https://github.com/supermarin/Alcatraz) is the package manager that brings XVim, FuzzyAutocomplete, GitGutter, etc. to Xcode.
 Such a must have.
 * [BZGFormViewController](https://github.com/benzguo/BZGFormViewController) is great for simple forms that require validation.
-We use it in for in our sign up and edit profile views.
+We use it in our app for our sign up and edit profile views.
 * [BZGMailgunEmailValidation](https://github.com/benzguo/BZGMailgunEmailValidation) is perfect if you use Mailgun for email validation.
 * [BlocksKit](https://github.com/zwaldowski/BlocksKit) because `dismissWithClickedButtonIndex:animated:` delegate methods are no fun at all.
 Besides, who “clicks” on an iOS device?
 * [Braintree](https://github.com/braintree/braintree_ios) allows our users to pay via Venmo on apps like [YPlan](https://yplanapp.com/).